mr-nfamous/publicize/README.rst

 =========
 Publicize
 =========
-Set of utilities to manage the way a module is exported
+Set of utilities to help manage how modules are imported or exported

+Works with both of the current major CPython versions, 2.7 and 3.7.

-Detailed error messages make finding any issues easy.
+Detailed error messages make finding name conflicts easy.

-Works in both Python 2.7 and 3.6
+Significantly reduce boilerplate, especially using ``star_export``, ``star_import``, ``public_constants``, and ``import_from_object``.

+Simplifies dynamically reloading modules when source code has changed but restarting the interpreter is impossible or undesirable

 ============
 Installation